interplaynetary/social-realization-module/notes/improve.md

 ## Views
-- We need to refresh the
+- We need to refresh the goals immediately
+- Make self-card special color.
+- Allow special buttons for self card (shift phase, change self-name etc.)
+- Add search for organizations

 - Search/View/Join Orgs from Org Registry
     - Each Org in the Org Registry being displayed should be a card showing: